Movies about Spain

 Travelling to Spain soon and want to prepare?
 Watch some of these movies to get a good idea of Spain and its people!

-Aside from watching our own Maggi in the Canadian TV channel, Travel and Escape (www.travelandescape.ca) on the 6 part series in the Danakil Depression (Offbeat Roads), here are a few films which you may want to preview for cultural interest for Spain.
+Aside from watching our own Maggi on the Canadian TV channel, Travel and Escape in the 6 part series in the Danakil Depression (Offbeat Roads), here are a few films which you may want to preview for cultural interest for Spain.

 Pan’s Labyrinth – 2007 Oscar winner (cinematography/art direction) Director Guillermo Del Toro Ofelia, step daughter of a cruel military official during the time of Franco’s postwar repression, immerses herself in her own fairy tales in her home’s garden to escape the horrible reality she is living in.
 A moving and emotional movie.